beerendlauwers/urbanslug.github.io/_posts/2014-04-05-Man-in-the-Arena.md

 categories: Inspirational
 ---

-I was on you tube when I listened to [Brené Brown: Why Your Critics Aren't The Ones Who Count].
+I was on you tube when I watched [Brené Brown: Why Your Critics Aren't The Ones Who Count].
 You should watch it.
 It's all about not minding the haters.

 Citizenship in a Republic is the title of a speech given by the former President of the United States, Theodore Roosevelt at the Sorbonne in Paris, France on April 23, 1910.